LR-WaveHoltz: A Low-Rank Helmholtz Solver

 As in the two dimensional setting, we can model interations with the water surface by imposing a reflecting boundary condition on the top surface of the domain.
 We do so by simply removing the damping function along the northern boundary.
-We partition the computational domain into $4\times 2\times 1$ blocks, each discretized by $101^3$ gridpoints and follow the scheduling strategy in the free-space problem.
-The resulting solution and residual is presented in Figure~\ref{fig:3DReflectingExSoln}.
+We partition the computational domain into $4\times 2\times 1$ blocks, each discretized by $101^3$ gridpoints \revone{so that $h=10^{-2}$, maintaining $\text{PPW}=30$.
+Finally, we use the same truncation strategy as in the free-space problem.} The resulting solution and residual is presented in Figure~\ref{fig:3DReflectingExSoln}.
 We see that the solution behaves as expected far away from the point source, while the solution along the leftmost boundary is highly damped due to the short distance to the pointsource.
 We also note that the convergence is much slower than in the case of a fully open domain, which is consistent with the results in two dimensions.
 Finally, we present the rank distribution throughout each block in Figure~\ref{fig:3DReflectingRanks}.
 Also in this case we see that the rank grows almost monotonically, with the exception of an increase during the initial iterations when the solution barely has entered the blocks.
-The difference in ranks between xy- and yz- modes is likely due to the differnce in structural complexity of the solution in the xy and yz planes, as seen in Figure~\ref{fig:3DReflectingExSoln}.
+The difference in ranks between xy- and yz- modes is likely due to the difference in structural complexity of the solution in the xy and yz planes, as seen in Figure~\ref{fig:3DReflectingExSoln}.